A topic from the subject of Organic Chemistry in Chemistry.

 • General formula: CnH2n

-• Alkenes are often used as starting materials for the synthesis of other organic compounds.
+• Alkenes are important building blocks in the petrochemical industry and serve as starting materials for the synthesis of polymers (like polyethylene) and other organic compounds.

 Introduction to Alkanes and Alkenes Experiment